dubey-prashant/dtplay/README.md

 └── package.json
 ```

-## 🎨 UI Features

-- **Dark Theme**: Easy on the eyes for extended viewing
-- **Folder Navigation**: Expandable/collapsible folder tree
-- **Video Thumbnails**: Visual indicators for video files
-- **Progress Indicators**: Visual progress bars for watched videos
-- **Path Display**: Shows full file paths for context
-- **Loading States**: Smooth loading animations
-- **Responsive Layout**: Adapts to any screen size

-## 🔧 Configuration
+## Configuration

-dplay works out of the box with no configuration needed.
+dtplay works out of the box with no configuration needed.
 Simply point it to any folder containing videos.

 ### Supported Video Formats